 What are some of the conditions that have vertigo as a primary symptom?
 Here are 4:

-- BPPV (benign paroxysmal positional vertigo) – This is the most common condition associated with vertigo.
+This is the most common condition associated with vertigo.
 In fact, vertigo is often the only symptom.
-In this case, vertigo is triggered by having the head in certain positions.
+In this case, the spinning sensation is triggered by having the head in certain positions.
 Bouts of vertigo don’t last very long, but they can be severe enough to cause a fall.
 Also, episodes may be frequent.

 How Will a General Practitioner Approach Vertigo?